- Life & Money

 Bonds work just like any other loan: When you hold a bond, you will receive regular interest payments from the bond’s issuer, according to the terms of the bond.
 Once the bond matures, you will get your initial investment back.
 For this reason, bonds are often referred to as fixed-income investments.

-If you decide that you do not wish to hold a bond until maturity, you can also sell it on the open bond market.
-However, the value of bonds on the secondary market can fluctuate significantly depending on several factors.
+If you decide that you do not wish to hold a bond until maturity, you can sell it on the open bond market.
+However, the value of bonds on the secondary market can fluctuate.

 While bonds are considered a less risky investment compared to stocks, they still carry some risk: Primarily, that the bond issuer might default on its obligations.
 Risk varies with distinct types of bonds, so it’s important to understand how each type of bond works and what role it may play in your portfolio.

 Selecting individual stocks or bonds to invest in can be time consuming and difficult to manage for someone who may not have the skills and expertise necessary to choose individual investments.
-This is where funds can be helpful.
+This is where funds—like mutual funds—can be helpful.

-A fund holds multiple stocks, bonds or other investments.
-It’s a way to make one investment and be instantly diversified.
+A mutual fund holds multiple stocks, bonds or other investments.
+It’s a way to make one investment and be instantly diversified, which makes funds generally less risky (compared to selecting individual stocks or bonds).

-- Mutual funds: Mutual funds tend to be actively managed, meaning their holdings are periodically adjusted depending on the fund’s goals and human analysis of the market.
+Mutual funds tend to be actively managed, meaning their holdings are periodically adjusted depending on the fund’s goals and analysis of the market.
 Mutual funds can be built in many different ways and tend to carry higher fees compared to other types of funds.

-- Index Funds: Index funds track an underlying index, such as the S&P 500.
+Index funds track an underlying index, such as the S&P 500.
 These funds are passively managed and therefore typically carry lower fees.
-Since you can’t actually invest in the Dow or S&P 500 (indexes you probably hear quoted frequently), index funds are as close to “investing in the market” as most people can get.
+Since you can’t actually invest in the Dow or S&P 500 (indexes you probably hear quoted frequently), index funds are as close to “investing in the market” as most people can get as they are typically designed to mirror indexes like the Dow or S&P.

 Let’s build your investment plan.